ttboma/practice-hdlbits-spinalhdl/README.md

 If you have any questions, you can always ask [ChatGPT](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwj5hJDMiJSGAxW3H60GHce7A-gYABAAGgJwdg&ase=2&gclid=Cj0KCQjw3ZayBhDRARIsAPWzx8qvhglaeiNR6kJAEBZJ9F-kRDVmvjWMGAKgnNy-EqYfIrvo_BRSAxsaAuDgEALw_wcB&ei=WfpGZsXWA4vL1e8P2ISosA0&ohost=www.google.com&cid=CAESVeD2223mRSwrmwW2iyOazw9chgbsorNTgCQvBG76cFk5WkvwMrDWbz7UpDDbDrXMmNmQKxkENuhvdViYYXU5fW2yCSBLVcnv-YKifA58ieVXZjCk88I&sig=AOD64_1fSvmQ9XW4eZimIsHBHXt4vZb57g&q&sqi=2&nis=4&adurl&ved=2ahUKEwiF54XMiJSGAxWLZfUHHVgCCtYQ0Qx6BAgREAE).

-The documentation is organized using [mdBook](https://rust-lang.github.io/mdBook/index.html) and can be read on **Gitea**.
-After cloning this repository, you can also install mdBook (`cargo install mdbook`) and view the documentation locally by running `mdbook serve --open` in the root directory.
-Alternatively, if you're using VS Code, you can use an extension like [Web Preview](https://marketplace.visualstudio.com/items?itemName=JabedHossain.web-preview).

-The presentation for this documentation can be found in the `slides` folder and was created using [Marp](https://marp.app/#get-started) and can be previewed with tools such as the [Marp for VS Code](https://github.com/marp-team/marp-vscode) extension.
-And please check my presentation on 2024-5-24: [2024-5-24-introduction-to-spinalhdl](https://andesone.sharepoint.com/sites/Toolchain/_layouts/15/stream.aspx?id=%2Fsites%2FToolchain%2FShared%20Documents%2FGeneral%2FStudy%20Group%2F20240524%5Fintroduction%5Fto%5Fspinalhdl%2Emp4&referrer=StreamWebApp%2EWeb&referrerScenario=AddressBarCopied%2Eview%2E27a8fce6%2Daa6c%2D4405%2D97bc%2D290f0c8702e7)

 ## Scala/SpinalHDL Environment Installation and Setup

 To install and setup Scala/SpinalHDL environment, please follow this page [Install and setup](https://spinalhdl.github.io/SpinalDoc-RTD/master/SpinalHDL/Getting%20Started/Install%20and%20setup.html).
 In this project, we demonstrate how to: